Pope Francis to Announce Blessed Newman’s Canonization Date

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-Pope Francis will hold a consistory on Monday for the canonization of Blessed John Henry Newman and four other blessed, during which he is expected to announce the date of their canonization Mass.
+Pope Francis will hold a consistory on Monday to approve the canonization of Blessed John Henry Newman and four other blessed.
+The Pope is also expected to announce the date of their canonization Mass at the consistory.

 In February, the Vatican announced the Holy Father had formally approved a miracle attributed to Blessed John Henry’s intercession and that a date of the canonization would be forthcoming.

-Now it expected all five blessed will be canonized in Rome on the same day this fall.
+All five blessed are expected to be canonized in Rome on the same day this fall.

 The others to be canonized are Indian Blessed Mariam Thresia Chiramel Mankidiyan, founder of the Congregation of the Sisters of the Holy Family; Italian Blessed Josephine Vannini, foundress of the Daughters of St. Camillus; Brazilian Blessed Irmã Dulce Pontes of the Congregation of the Missionary Sisters of the Immaculate Conception of the Mother of God; and Swiss Blessed Marguerite Bays, virgin and Third Order Franciscan.